ntoll/sann/examples/tanksalot/README.md

 in this example.
 As you'll see I've extracted only those functions required from SANN to evaluate the neural network.
 I updated the code so it ran without a neural network (as "stupid" bot), and with the two neural networks trained and evolved in the virtual world.
+In a sense, I performed a brain transplant from the virtual world to the real world.

 If you use a non-Lego bot, you'll need to update the code for interacting with the motors and distance sensor.

+I used various instrument cases in my music room to act as obstacles in the real world, and let the different versions of the bot loose.
 I think the results speak for themselves (and are best accompanied by music):

 <div>
   <div style="position:relative;padding-top:56.25%;">